 Like their customers, Professional Services companies are facing escalating competition and cost pressures.
 Companies in both the IT Professional Services and Business Process Outsourcing (BPO) sectors are facing a proliferation of competitors from a variety of emerging countries, who are undercutting established pricing models.

 Professional Services firms must combat these competitive forces while they attempt to respond to escalating customer demands and attempt to leverage a more dispersed workforce.

-Professional Services companies have typically operated in a decentralized fashion so they can be close to their customers.
-This organizational structure has made it difficult for firms to fully leverage their dispersed personnel and synchronize their work.
+Professional Services companies have typically operated in a decentralised fashion so they can be close to their customers.
+This organisational structure has made it difficult for firms to fully leverage their dispersed personnel and synchronise their work.

 These fundamental operating challenges are being compounded by today's extraordinary macro-trends, forcing professional services companies to undergo the same type of reassessment process that many of their customers are undergoing.
-This reexamination effort is driving many professional services firms to adopt even more decentralized organizational structures and business processes that legacy applications are not designed to support.
+This reexamination effort is driving many professional services firms to adopt even more decentralised organisational structures and business processes that legacy applications are not designed to support.

 Kaplan is Managing Director of THINKstrategies (www.thinkstrategies.com), an IT strategy consultancy in Wellesley, Mass.
 He is also the founder of the SaaS Showplace (www.saas-showplace.com).
 He can be reached at email@example.com.

 1. "Worldwide Software on Demand 2008-2012 Forecast and 2007 Vendor Shares: Moving Toward an On-Demand World" (IDC #213197, July 2008).

 2. "IT Cloud Services Forecast - 2008, 2012: A Key Driver of New Growth" IDC Blog Posted by Frank Gens on October 8, 2008, (http://blogs.idc.com/ie/?p=224)